Nirvikar3903/CometChat-UI-Kit/readme.md

   On a **standard laptop screen size** (~1536×730), both **horizontal** and **vertical scrollbars** appear unnecessarily.
 - **Suggestion:**
   Improve layout responsiveness using `max-width: 100%`, `max-height: 100%`, and better media queries to avoid overflow.
+0Both horizontal and vertical scrollbars appear even when there’s no actual content overflow, making the interface feel less polished

 ---